pablo-chacon/dede-protocol/README.md

 An NFT is simply a digital record of ownership for something non-fungible (i.e., unique and indivisible).
 Unlike ETH or BTC (which are fungible and can be split), an NFT always refers to one unique object.

-In DeDe, the NFT represents a parcel, with metadata like:
+In DeDe, the NFT parcel stores:

-parcelId
+* parcelId

-lifecycleState (e.g., Created, PickedUp, Delivered)
+* lifecycleState

-encrypted or hashed pickup/dropoff info
+* encrypted or hashed pickup/dropoff data
+* route hash and evidence digest

 DeDe does not “put the package on-chain.”
 The NFT anchors the parcel’s identity and lifecycle in a verifiable, tamper-proof way.
 If someone tries to spoof it, the metadata won’t match, fraud becomes detectable by design, not by policy.